imoutaharik/Venue/README.md

 Information given :

-1- Name of the venue
+- Name of the venue
-2- Address
+- Address
-3- Distance
+- Distance
-4- Category
+- Category

 -------------------------------------------------

-Technical info :

-Frameworks and libraries used in this project :

-- Reactjs
-- Material UI
-- React-facebook

 Enjoy the app!